-We have audited the accompanying financial statements of West Valley School District No. 208, as of and for the year ended August 31, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements, as listed on page 17.
+We have audited the financial statements of West Valley School District No. 208, as of and for the year ended August 31, 2022, and the related notes to the financial statements as listed in the financial section of our report.